HugeLabs/scenarios-helm/use/step1/text.md

 ### Deploy the YAML spec

 <!-- Speaker script:
 Now we deploy the service from the spec.
 We'll use the `kubectl apply` command to create the service.
-This will create the PersistentVolumeClaim and the Deployment.
+This will create the PersistentVolumeClaim, Deployment, and Service.
+Applying this spec tells kubernetes that these items should exist in the cluster.
+If they already exist, it will update them to match the spec.
+If they don't exist, it will create them.
 -->

+Deploy the service from the spec.

 ```bash
 kubectl apply -f /root/catpics.yaml
 ```{{exec}}

-This will create a PersistentVolumeClaim and a Deployment for our Nginx service.

 <details><summary></summary>
-check

 #### Check that the service is listening